benwr/zebra/README.md

- # Zebra: an app for creating and verifying ring signatures
+ # ZebraSign: an app for creating and verifying ring signatures
 ![](zebra_desktop/zebra_head.png)

 ## What are ring signatures?